filecoin-project/specs/src/systems/filecoin_nodes/repository/ipldstore/_index.md

 {{< readfile file="../../../../libraries/ipld/ipld.id" code="true" lang="go" >}}

-IPLD is a set of libraries which allow for the interoperability of primitive hash-based data structures present in most distributed systems and protocols.
-It provides a fundamental 'common language' to cryptographic hashing, enabling data to be verifiably referenced and retrieved from other existing protocols.
+IPLD is a set of libraries which allow for the interoperability of primitive hash-based data structures present in most distributed systems.
+It provides a fundamental 'common language' to cryptographic hashing, enabling data to be verifiably referenced and retrieved between two independent protocols.
 For example, a user can reference a git commit in a blockchain transaction to create an immutible copy and timestamp, or a data from a DHT can be refenced and linked to in a smart contract. <- assumption being made on last one -->

 <-- needs expansion of hash linked data, ipfs -->